How to protect yourself from the Zoom flaw that lets sites hijack your Mac’s webcam

 The flaw works because Zoom installs a web server on the Mac when a person installs the desktop app.
 This web server is what makes Zoom so easy to use, giving the user the ability to join a video conference just by clicking a single link.
 That web server also allows the Zoom app to be reinstalled without requiring any user interaction.

-However, as security researcher Jonathan Leitschuh discovered, it’s because of this very Zoom web server that any other website can simply post a link that when a person clicks on it will activate their webcam, allowing that site’s owners to launch a video call to view them without their permission.
+However, as security researcher Jonathan Leitschuh discovered, this very web server leaves Zoom vulnerable to a potential breach: Any other website can simply post a link that, when a person clicks on it, will activate their webcam, allowing that site’s owners to launch a video call to view them without their permission.
 The unnerving thing is this flaw remains even if users have deleted the Zoom app from their Macs, as Leitschuh notes:

 Additionally, if you’ve ever installed the Zoom client and then uninstalled it, you still have a localhost web server on your machine that will happily re-install the Zoom client for you, without requiring any user interaction on your behalf besides visiting a webpage.
 This re-install ‘feature’ continues to work to this day.